 George Harrison was looking for a new house to buy, and Ringo Starr was working on the set of the film The Magic Christian, so Lennon and McCartney were the only members of the group to perform on the song.

 It was recorded in Abbey Road's Studio Three between 2.30pm and 9pm, and immediately afterwards it was mixed in stereo in a two-hour session in the control room.
-The balance engineer was Geoff Emerick, whose first Beatles session was on 20 February 1963 but had stopped working with them in July 1968 during the making of the White Album.
-He had recently been employed as the chief engineer at Apple Studios.
+The balance engineer was Geoff Emerick, whose first Beatles session was on 20 February 1963.
+Emerick had stopped working with them in July 1968 during the making of the White Album, but had recently been employed as the chief engineer at Apple Studios.